Kiarash99/kiarash-naghavi/content/project/multidisciplinary-design-optimization-of-a-nanorobot-for-drug-delivery-to-cancer-cells-based-on-genetic-algorithms/index.md

 Objectives :

-1- Application of meta-heuristic algorithm methods in multiobjective design optimization problems
+1- Application of meta-heuristic algorithm methods in multiobjective design optimization problems\
-2- Maximizing the volume-to-surface ratio to be able to carry the maximum amount of drug
+2- Maximizing the volume-to-surface ratio to be able to carry the maximum amount of drug\
-3-Minimizing hydrodynamic force to reduce drag force applied to the nanobot
+3-Minimizing hydrodynamic force to reduce drag force applied to the nanobot\
-4-Minimizing the magnetic field for minor biological damage to the patient
+4-Minimizing the magnetic field for minor biological damage to the patient\
 5-Minimizing time to speed up drug delivery to the cells

- Innovations:
+ Innovations :

- 1- Applying a multidisciplinary design optimization method for a nanorobot.
+ 1- Applying a multidisciplinary design optimization method for a nanorobot.\
- 2-Comparison of two multidisciplinary metaheuristic algorithms.
+ 2-Comparison of two multidisciplinary metaheuristic algorithms.\
- 3-Simultaneous optimization of objective functions such as volume to the surface of nanoparticles, hydrodynamic force 􏰇􏰆, magnetic field 􏰆.
+ 3-Simultaneous optimization of objective functions such as volume to the surface of nanoparticles, hydrodynamic force 􏰇􏰆, magnetic field 􏰆.\
  4-Consider design disciplines, including hydrodynamics, propulsion, control, and guidance.